HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf210.md

 ## Notice of deprecation of Textbox.io Rich Text Editor

 === "Containers"
     The Textbox.io Rich Text Editor component in the HCL Digital Experience software is deprecated effective January 31, 2023 and will End of Support (EOS) on January 31, 2024.
-See the [Deprecated features](../deprecated_features.md) for more information.
+See the Help Center topic [Deprecated features](../deprecated_features.md) for more information.

 === "On-Premises"
     The Textbox.io Rich Text Editor component in the HCL Digital Experience software is deprecated effective January 31, 2023 and will End of Support (EOS) on January 31, 2024.
-See the [Deprecated features](../deprecated_features.md) for more information.
+See the Help Center topic [Deprecated features](../deprecated_features.md) for more information.

 ## Access the latest HCL Digital Experience 9.5 Education Materials on HCL Software Academy